 Medication-Assisted Treatment is used to treat opioid use disorder, alcohol addiction, and, in some cases, smoking addiction.
 MAT is most commonly used to treat opioid use disorder, because most replacement therapy substances work with opioids.

 Medication-Assisted Treatment for Opioids

 Most Medication-Assisted Treatment programs are designed for opioids.
-Drugs including Methadone and Buprenorphine are used to treat opioid use disorder, in combination with other therapies.
+Drugs including Buprenorphine, Naltrexone and Methadone are used to treat opioid use disorder, in combination with other therapies.

-Maintenance Therapy involves ongoing methadone or buprenorphine dosage, typically meted out over a period of 3-24 months.
-In most cases, these programs involve regular trips to a doctor, regular checkups, and ongoing therapy and complimentary therapy such as self-help groups, behavioral therapy, and counseling.
+Maintenance Therapy involves ongoing buprenorphine or Naltrexone dosage, typically meted out over a period of 3-24 months.
+In most cases, these programs involve regular trips to a doctor, regular checkups and ongoing therapy and complimentary therapy such as self-help groups, behavioral therapy and counseling.
 In most cases, maintenance programs use combinations of opioids and opioid receptor agonists to prevent abuse and typically include other abuse-preventive measures such as making the drug difficult to inject.

 Get Your Questions Answered Now.

 Individuals with drinking problems can seek out Medication-Assisted Treatment for alcohol.
 These programs use two types of medication:

 Drugs like Disulfiram and Acamprosate are used for maintenance, treating alcohol use disorder after detox.
 These drugs function by causing unpleasant effects following alcohol consumption, such as nausea and vomiting or near-immediate withdrawal effects.

 Naltrexone is used in alcohol addiction treatment to block the euphoric and intoxicating effects of alcohol.
 This allows individuals to slip up without the “reward” of drinking, which helps many to stay in treatment and continue their journey to recovery.